OrrBin/Jsonic/README.md

     If not mapped, it is assumed `__init__` parameter has instance attribute with the same name
     - You could deserialize any `Jsonic representation` whether it is `python generic dict` or `JSON string`
-    - You could pass the expected deserialized instance type to `deserialize` function for type safety. if the serialized instance was of another type, an error will be thrown
+    - You could pass the expected deserialized instance type to `deserialize` function for type safety. if the serialized instance was of another type, an error will be raised
     - You can choose to leave private attributes out of the deserialization process

 ## Jsonic components

 ### Serializable class
-Classes extending `Serializable` can be serialized into json dict/string representing the object, and deserialized back to class instance.
+Class extending `Serializable` can be serialized into json dict/string representing the object, and deserialized back to class instance.
 Extending classes can declare some attributes as transient.
 To do so they should have class attribute: